 When you overextend yourself on expenses, it results in fewer dollars being available for retirement savings.
-This could involve spending too much money on vacations, gadgets, or other things that aren’t absolute necessities.
+Be careful to avoid overspending.
+Overspending could involve putting too much money toward vacations, gadgets, or other things that aren’t absolute necessities.
 Or it could be that you’re spending more than is generally recommended on housing costs or you’re racking up debt on high interest credit cards.
-Whatever overspending situation you find yourself in, it’s time to work on spending less.
+Whatever overspending situation you find yourself in, it might be time to work on spending less.

 How can you tell the difference between spending and overspending?
-Business Insider notes that you might be wasting money if:
+Business Insider notes that you might want to take a second look at your budget if:

 - You never check how much you’re spending.

 - Your housing costs more than 25% of your monthly paycheck.

 - You dig into your savings to make your car payment.

 - You reach for your credit card more than your debit card.

 In many cases, you should be stashing at least 20 percent of your gross income to help achieve long-term goals, such as attaining financial freedom and retiring comfortably.